Turkey's Erdogan takes oath, inaugurating his third presidential term - ExBulletin

 ANKARA, Turkey (AP) Turkey’s Recep Tayyip Erdogan, who was sworn in for his third term as president on Saturday, reappointed an internationally renowned former banker as finance minister in a sign that his new government may pursue more conventional economic policies .

-Erdogan, 69, was sworn in a week after winning another five-year term in a presidential runoff it could extend his 20-year reign in the key NATO country that straddles Europe and Asia in a quarter of a century.
+Erdogan, 69, was sworn in a week after winning a new five-year term in a runoff presidential race that could extend his 20-year rule in the key NATO country that straddles Europe and the United States.
+Asia in a quarter of a century.

-Unveiling the composition of his new cabinet, Erdogan announced the reappointment of Mehmet Simsek – former finance minister and deputy prime minister – as head of the economy.
-Simsek, a London-based former Merrill Lynch banker, returns to Cabinet as Treasury and Finance Minister after a five-year hiatus from politics.

-The appointment comes as Turkey grapples with an inflation-fueled cost-of-living crisis that peaked at 85% in October before falling to 44% last month.
-The Turkish currency has lost more than 10% of its value against the dollar since the beginning of the year.

 |